millipz/millipz.github.io/CV/index.md

 ### Other Employment

-Varied summer and casual work, including teaching English as a foreign language, with responsibility for teaching, managing, and accompanying groups of up to 35 students.
+Varied summer and casual work, including teaching English as a foreign language, with responsibility for teaching, managing, and leading groups of up to 35 students.